 Newly Capitalized Funds and REITs See U.S. Residential Land, Apartments and Retail Ripe for Investment

-While the U.S. presidential election has Americans weighing whether to re-elect its president or change course, their Canadian investment neighbors have already decided where they see the U.S. commercial real estate
+While the U.S. presidential election has Americans weighing whether to re-elect its president or change course, their Canadian investment neighbors have already decided where they see the U.S. commercial real estate recovery headed: Up.

 At least five new Toronto-based REITs and funds have started or completed initial public offerings in Canada in the last six weeks, raising nearly $350 million to invest in U.S. commercial real estate.

 Share this story with your followers

 The Canada-based funds include: Slate U.S. Opportunity (# 2) Realty Trust is raising $50 million; Timbercreek U.S. Multi-Residential Opportunity Fund #1 raised $38.5 million; U.S. Housing Recovery Fund is raising $100 million; and U.S. Agency Mortgage-Backed REIT Advantaged Fund raised $32.7 million.

 Those four offerings follow on the initial success of Toronto-based Tricon Capital, which raised $125 million in September for its new U.S. distressed residential real estate fund, Tricon XI LP.